josecamachop/MEDA-Toolbox/README.md

 - Examples: Examples of Exploratory Data Analysis, including data sets and MATLAB scripts based on the toolbox.

-Copyright (C) 2022  Universidad de Granada
+Copyright (C) 2024  Universidad de Granada
-Copyright (C) 2022  Jose Camacho

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of
-MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.